-The initial public offering price of our common stock will be substantially higher than the book value per share of the outstanding common stock after this offering.
-Therefore, based on an assumed initial public offering price of \$10.00 per share, if you purchase our common stock in this offering, you will suffer immediate and substantial dilution of approximately \$6.66 per share.
+The initial public offering price of our common stock is substantially higher than the book value per share of the outstanding common stock after this offering.
+Therefore, if you purchase our common stock in this offering, you will suffer immediate and substantial dilution of approximately \$9.94 per share.
 If the underwriters exercise their over-allotment option, or if outstanding options and warrants to purchase our common stock are exercised, you will experience additional dilution.